explodinglabs/jsonrpcclient/doc/index.rst

 The full list of exceptions, if you need to handle them individually:

 InvalidRequest
-    The request you're trying to send is not valid json.
+    The request being sent is not valid json.

 ConnectionError
     There was a network issue, invalid HTTP response or timeout.